Plan at a Glance

 We follow the guidance of national and local health officials in our response to a positive diagnosis on campus.
 If we receive confirmation that an OSU student or employee has had a positive COVID-19 diagnosis, there are important measures that will be promptly taken including quarantine or isolation, contact tracing, communication and facility disinfection.
 When a member of the OSU community self-reports they are symptomatic or tests positive for COVID-19, please contact University Health Services at 405-744-7287 immediately.

 Timely identification of potentially impacted individuals is critical during a public health crisis.
-OSU will use a range of methods for contact tracing to aid in notification of individuals at risk for COVID19.
-UHS will work in tandem with the Payne County Health Department to identify cases and respond accordingly.
-Select UHS employees are trained on the state and county’s approach and technology for contact tracing and will be available to assist with those ongoing efforts.
+OSU uses a range of methods for contact tracing to aid in notification of individuals at risk for COVID19.
+UHS works in tandem with the Payne County Health Department to identify cases and respond accordingly.
+Select UHS employees are trained on the state and county’s approach and technology for contact tracing and are available to assist with those ongoing efforts.
 Leveraging existing campus technology, OSU has developed analytics to identify employee and student movement across the OSU campus via WiFi access points.
-This location data will be held in extreme confidence and shared only with leadership of UHS when cases arise for which location information is useful.
-Location data – not device content, which is not collected by OSU – will be stored for 7 days and solely used to aid in contact tracing.
-Additional data including class schedules, OSU ID card transactions and office or student housing assignments will also be used to assist health officials in this matter.
+This location data is held in extreme confidence and shared only with leadership of UHS when cases arise for which location information is useful.
+Location data – not device content, which is not collected by OSU – is stored for seven days and solely used to aid in contact tracing.
+Additional data including class schedules, OSU ID card transactions and office or student housing assignments is also used.

-Oklahoma State University is offering free COVID-19 oral swab testing for students and employees at University Health Services (UHS) on the main Stillwater campus.
-The service will be by appointment to OSU students and employees.
-The oral swab tests, which are less invasive than nasal swab tests, will be administered by the OSU Center for Health Sciences under the covered driveway on the east side of UHS at 1202 W. Farm Road.
-To make an appointment, patients should call 405-744-7665 or login to your Patient Portal to schedule an appointment by 5 p.m. the day before they wish to be scheduled, making sure to note they are requesting testing on the Stillwater campus.
+Oklahoma State University offers free COVID-19 oral swab testing for students and employees at University Health Services (UHS) on the main Stillwater campus.
+The service is by appointment to OSU students and employees.
+The oral swab tests, which are less invasive than nasal swab tests, are administered by the OSU Center for Health Sciences under the covered driveway on the east side of UHS at 1202 W. Farm Road.
+To make an appointment, patients should call 405-744-7665 or login to the Patient Portal to schedule an appointment by 5 p.m. the day before they wish to be scheduled, making sure to note they are requesting testing on the Stillwater campus.
 Patients should bring their OSU Stillwater ID on testing day.

 Cleaning of University Facilities

 OSU Facilities Management provides touch-point cleaning and disinfecting daily in campus buildings and multiple times daily within areas of increased-use or higher risk.
 OSU maintains alcohol-based hand sanitizer and replacement wall-mount dispensers to refill the currently installed hand sanitizers located throughout campus.
-Facilities Management will work to procure and distribute necessary cleaning supplies for individual departments.
+Facilities Management procures and distributes necessary cleaning supplies for individual departments.

 Academic Delivery of On-Campus Courses and Support